raycast/extensions/extensions/imdb/README.md

 3. On Raycast open the Preferences pane (Search "Extensions Raycast Preferences").
 4. Select the `Search for a Film or TV Series` command from the list.
 5. Paste in your API key e.g. `ab12c345` into the field provided.
-6. Re-open the IMDb extension and try searching for your favourite film or tv series.
+6. Re-open the IMDb extension and try searching for your favorite film or tv series.

 ### Other Issues